THE FIRST TOURS

 FROM FARMING TO TOURISM

-In 1891-92, Anders Briksdal built a tourist cabin and sold beer, soft drinks, milk, bread and sour cream.
+In 1891-92, Anders built Briksdal a tourist cabin and sold beer, soft drinks, milk, bread and sour cream.
 There was also an opportunity to stay overnight for people who were going to walk over the glacier to Jostedalen or to Jølster through Oldeskaret.
-During the war, there was no tourist activity.
-After the war, they operated both tourism and farming, but tourism took over more and more, and in 1966 the goats were sold.
+During the war, there was no tourist business.
+After the war, they ran both tourism and farming, but tourism took over more and more, and in 1966 the goats were sold.
 The barn was converted into a souvenir shop and accommodation for tourists.
 In 2004, the horse-drawn carriage was replaced by "Trollbilar" with better capacity.

 HORSE CARE

-Over 20 horses were in action in Briksdalen during the summer.
+Over 20 horses were in action in Briksdalen in the summer.
 At the end of the 19th century, transport began, first with hay wagons, but gradually horse-drawn carriages arrived in the valley.
 Stately teams of fjord horses and horse-drawn carriages transported tourists from Oldevatnet and inland towards the glacier.
-The road from the mountain lodge to Briksdalsbreen was built by the farmers in the valley, who provided Oldedalen with transport and ensured this service for tourists.
-In 2004, "Trollbilar" (Troll cars) took over the transport from the mountain lodge to the holding area by the glacier.
+Road from Mountain lodge towards Briksdalsbreen was built by the farmers in the valley, who Oldedalen shuttles and seven for this offer to tourists.
+In 2004, "Trollbilar" came and took over the transport from Mountain lodge to the holding area by the glacier.

 FRESH FALLS

-When the glacier melts, the waterfalls cascade down the mountainsides of Briksdalen.
-Like white silver ribbons, they plunge down steep rocky cliffs in their wild dance towards the sparkling, blue-green waters at the valley floor.
-It is as if the water is in a very busy state after being bound as ice for hundreds of years.
-The roar of the waterfalls is part of the natural experience that has made Briksdalen famous.
+When the glacier melts, the waterfalls flow down the mountainside in many streams.
+Briksdalen .
+Like white silver ribbons, they rush down steep rocky cliffs in their wild dance towards the sparkling, blue-green waters at the valley bottom.
+It is as if the water is in a very busy state after hundreds of years of being frozen in ice.
+The roar of the waterfalls is part of the natural experience that has made Briksdalen known.